 of food you eat

 flying insects is

-Our fundraising and donations in benefit of pollinators include among many, support for a beekeeping project in South Africa.
+Our fundraising and donations in benefit of pollinators include support for a beekeeping project in South Africa.
 The conflict between elephants and farmers, caused by elephants passing through cultivated fields and destroying farmers’ crops and livelihoods, has escalated in Africa.
 The project aims to train farmers to become beekeepers.
-And the hives are place in strategic places to create ‘beehive fences’ to lead elephants away from farmlands – because a bit unexpected, elephants are actually afraid of bees.
-The beekeeping project has calmed down the conflict between farmers and elephants and has reduced the destruction of cultivated crops… and in addition the farmers now have honey to sell.
-The beehive fences also protect habitats such as forests from the migratory elephants, which reduce the risk of desertification and in addition trees very efficiently absorb atmospheric carbon dioxide (CO2), which counteract global warming.
+And the hives are placed in strategic places to create ‘beehive fences’ to lead elephants away from farmlands – because it turns out, elephants are afraid of bees.
+The beekeeping project has calmed down the conflict between farmers and elephants and has reduced the destruction of cultivated crops, and in addition the farmers now have honey to sell.
+The beehive fences also protect habitats, such as forests, from the migratory elephants, which reduce the risk of desertification, and in addition trees very efficiently absorb atmospheric carbon dioxide (CO2), which counteracts global warming.

 School Project – Save the Queen

 “Save the Queen” is The Perfect World Foundation’s school project.
 In this project, together with the Botanical Gardens in Gothenburg, we have compiled educational material that will teach children (and adults) about pollinators, their importance, and what we can do to help and protect them.
 The Perfect World representatives from the project visit schools and talk to pupils about how important insects are to us all.
 And to creatively and playfully increase students’ knowledge about pollinators, we also invite the children to a competition in building the best and most beautiful insect hotel.